-The project will not have a significant impact on air quality with mitigation measure incorporated.
+The project will not have a significant impact on air quality.
 The project will not violate air quality standards or contribute substantially to an existing air quality violation.
 Additionally, the project will not adversely impact sensitive receptors nor would it create objectionable odors.
-Impacts are considered less than significant with the following mitigation measure incorporated.
+Impacts are considered less than significant.